John Kuraoka, freelance advertising copywriter

 Did you know you can easily get those tools through a dedicated blog host like (FILL IN THE BLANK)?

 Yeah, well, that’s stupidity and inertia for you.
 I like my web host and my independence, and I’m too lazy to educate myself about add-ons or other choices.
-Given that a few dedicated blog hosts (including Dave Winer’s Weblogs.com) have gone dark, this may not have been so stupid after all.
+Given that a few major dedicated blog hosts (including Dave Winer’s original Weblogs.com) have gone dark, and others (including, more recently, Tumblr) have either been bought or started serving ads or both, this may not have been so stupid after all.
 It was still inertia, though.

 Back to the top of the page